bio-miga/miga/manual/intro.md

 MiGA iself doesn't require much, but processing large data collections may require large infrastructures.
-With that in mind, MiGA is designed to support both single machines or cluster infrastructures.
+With that in mind, MiGA is designed to support both single machines and cluster infrastructures.

 * [Requirements](part2/requirements.md)
 * [Installation](part2/installation.md)